Apple iPhone a danger to China national security: state media

 The California-based company is not the only U.S. firm to suffer from Chinese media ire.

-Google Inc services have been disrupted in China for over a month, while the central government procurement office has banned new government computers from using Microsoft Corp’s Windows 8 operating system.
+Google Inc (GOOGL.O) services have been disrupted in China for over a month, while the central government procurement office has banned new government computers from using Microsoft Corp’s (MSFT.O) Windows 8 operating system.